‘New Castle: Three Forts, One Community’ exhibit at the New Castle Court House Museum

-The New Castle Court House Museum, located at 211 Delaware St. in New Castle, Del., is currently featuring the exhibit “New Castle: Three Forts, One Community” which examines the 17th-century struggle for control of New Castle, Del. by the Dutch, Swedes and English, and the strongholds that they built to maintain their power.
+The New Castle Court House Museum, located at 211 Delaware St. in New Castle, Delaware, is currently featuring the exhibit “New Castle: Three Forts, One Community” which examines the 17th-century struggle for control of the town by the Dutch, Swedes and English, and the strongholds that they built to maintain their power.

 About the three forts …

 Modern-day New Castle traces its origin to the conflict between three great colonial powers—Netherlands, Sweden and England.
 From 1651 to 1681, these nations vied for control of the Delaware Valley and the profitable trade in natural resources with the region’s American-Indian inhabitants.

 In response to the Swedish stronghold (Fort Christina) constructed at present-day Wilmington, the Dutch established a fortified settlement five miles to the south.
 For the next 30 years, the Dutch, Swedes and English would contest and occupy this outpost.
 Each nation would enforce its claim through a series of fortifications—Fort Casimir (Dutch), Fort Trinity (Swedish) and Fort New Castle (English).

 These forts were an anchoring presence within the developing community and have not been completely lost to time.
 Archaeological excavations have found the site of Fort Casimir and recovered artifacts which are on display in the exhibit.
 To this day, the distinct cultural influences of the three colonial powers can still be found in New Castle.